wodby/wodby-sdk-php/README.md

 ## Create Instance and import data

-Create new application instance and import Database and Files from production instance.
+Create new application instance and import Database and Files from the production instance.

 ```php
 $api->instance()->create(